 Dominated by former industrial buildings that have been converted into residential buildings, TriBeCa lofts have been hot-spot dwellings for young artists and their families in the late 1960s and 70s due to its vast living space.
 Today, TriBeCa remains as one of Manhattan’s most fashionable and desirable neighborhoods, well known for its celebrity residents and as the safest district in New York City.

-Tucked in 10 Hubert Street, a five-storey Romanesque Revival warehouse in the TriBeCa had recently been given a new lease of life when Eran Chen, principle of multi-disciplinary architecture firm, ODA New York stepped into the building, that has had several dramatically different incarnations throughout its ‘life’.
-Originally designed by Julius Kastner for a liquor merchant it in 1982, later taken over by a pistachio baron, then occupied in recent years by an artist who let it fall derelict.
+Tucked in 10 Hubert Street, a five-storey Romanesque Revival warehouse in the TriBeCa had recently been given a new lease of life when Eran Chen, principal of multi-disciplinary architecture firm, ODA New York, stepped into the building that has had several dramatically different incarnations throughout its ‘life’.
+Originally designed by Julius Kastner for a liquor merchant it in 1982, later taken over by a pistachio baron, it was then occupied in recent years by an artist who let it fall derelict.

 “This building was actually purchased on eBay, incredibly enough, and has been owned for many years by an impoverish artist who allowed it to fall into complete disrepair,” reveals Chen.